 Korean War Repatriations

 During the 1990s, the end of the Cold War and the declassification of U.S. archival material led to the issue of unaccounted-for U.S. POW/MIAs coming under greater public scrutiny.
-At a 1992 Senate hearing, one researcher testified that fewer than 100 POWs were transferred to China and the Soviet Union.[vii]
-At that same hearing, a former National Security Council staffer testified that he had told President Eisenhower that between 900 and 1200 American POWs had been transported to the Soviet Union.[viii]
-According to this testimony, Eisenhower accepted advice not to publicize the transfer of POWs, both to spare the families pain and to avoid a call for a resumption of military action.
-Declassified Pentagon documents indicate that as many as 388 Americans may have been held as POWs and not repatriated, or that North Korean.[ix]
+At a 1992 Senate hearing, several researchers testified that some U.S. POWs may have been transported to the territory of China or the Soviet Union, but gave conflicting accounts as to how many Americans may have been transferred.
+The Eisenhower administration reportedly accepted advice not to publicize the transfer of POWs, both to spare the families pain and to avoid a call for a resumption of military action.
+Declassified Pentagon documents indicate that as many as 388 Americans may have been held as POWs in North Korea and not repatriated, or that their deaths in custody were not reported.

 Remains Recovery and Identification

 The pace of the identification of recovered remains is a key concern for Korean War veterans, family members and some elected officials in Congress.
 The National Defense Authorization Act (NDAA) for Fiscal Year 2010 mandates providing “sufficient resources to ensure that at least 200 missing persons are accounted for under the [Defense Department POW/MIA accounting] program annually by 2015.”
 New techniques and technology have enabled more identifications to take place.
 However, the pace of identifications has remained stagnant since the NDAA’s passage, and Defense Department officials indicated well before this deadline that the target of 200 identifications per year would be unachievable.